apache/druid/docs/configuration/index.md

 |`type`|`equalDistributionWithCategorySpec`|required; must be `equalDistributionWithCategorySpec`|
 |`workerCategorySpec`|[`WorkerCategorySpec`](#workercategoryspec) object|null (no worker category spec)|

-Example: tasks of type "index_kafka" default to running on MiddleManagers of category `c1`, except for tasks that write to datasource "ds1," which  run on MiddleManagers of category `c2`.
+The following example shows tasks of type `index_kafka` that default to running on MiddleManagers of category `c1`, except for tasks that write to datasource `ds1`, which run on MiddleManagers of category `c2`.

 ```json
 {